-Hyperlinks: check every link in your campaign to make sure it’s going to the place you want it to.
+- Hyperlinks – check every link in your campaign to make sure it’s going to the place you want it to.
 This includes text you’ve hyperlinked, images you’ve added a link to, and every call-to-action button in your campaign.
 Make it a habit to click on every link and double check its destination.

-Scheduling time: you don’t want to jump the gun and send a campaign too early, especially if you have time sensitive content.
+- Send date and time – you don’t want to jump the gun and send a campaign too early, especially if you have time sensitive content.
 If you’re setting up a campaign to go in the future (as opposed to using the Send Now feature), double check your date and time and pay attention to AM versus PM as well.

-Get sign-off: identify key team members who have had input in your campaign, and run it past them first.
-Designers, copy-writers, managers and even the big boss might pick up on things you didn’t notice.
+- Get sign-off – identify key team members who have had input in your campaign, and run it past them first.
+Designers, copywriters, managers and even the big boss might pick up on things you didn’t notice.
 By having multiple people sign off before the email campaign goes out, you’ll ensure you don’t drop any catches.